alexbosworth/balanceofsatoshis/README.md

 // Create a utxo fan-out with on-chain funds bos fanout "amount" "count"

+// Query the node to find something like a payment, channel or node bos find "query"

 // Output a summarized version of peers forwarded towards bos forwards